Share On

 All fencing should be in good repair, without spacing that could result in residents catching their head, horns, or limbs.
 Additionally, gates and fencing must be solid and secure.
 Posts should be set in cement.
 For gates, we recommend a double latch-type gate system.

-Check living spaces for sharp protrusions, nails, and screws to prevent external damage, and be sure to carefully check their surroundings for things like dropped coins, bits of metal, and string to prevent hardware disease.
+Check living spaces for sharp protrusions, nails, and screws to prevent external damage, and be sure to carefully check their surroundings for things like dropped coins, bits of metal, and string to prevent foreign body ingestion.

 Predator Proofing For Bison